vemel/handsdown/README.md

 ### 📝 As a GitHub Pages manager

-`handsdown` comes with a built-in support for [GitHub Pages](https://pages.github.com/), although some setup is required.
-By default documentation uses relative links to source files, so for `GitHub Pages` we need absolute URLs to a GitHub repositore for `find in source code` links to work.

-Now let's generate `GitHub Pages`-friendly documentation
+With `--external` CLI flag, `handsdown` generates all required configuration for [GitHub Pages](https://pages.github.com/), so you just need to setup your GitHub repository.

 ```bash
 # Generate documentation that points to master branch